-The latest in our range of highway products, we developed the Ritherdon Passively Safe Roadside Cabinet in collaboration with Manchester University’s School of Mechanical, Aeronautical and Civil Engineering (see UMI3 article – July 2013, page 6).
+We developed the Ritherdon Passively Safe Roadside Cabinet in collaboration with Manchester University’s School of Mechanical, Aeronautical and Civil Engineering (see MACE case study).
 The industry-leading design of this external enclosure extends the boundaries of passive safety and has been successfully crash-tested to the specifications outlined in European standard EN 12767.

-The EN 12767 crash test required two full-scale collisions to be carried out, with a car hitting the product to measure the amount of energy it absorbs and classify it accordingly.
-In the first test, a 900 kg car was driven with a drag cable and released to hit our passively safe cabinet at 35 km/h to ensure the product behaved as expected.
-We repeated the process in a second test with an identical car at a much higher speed of 100 km/h (62mph).
+The EN12767 crash test required two full-scale collisions to be carried out, with a car hitting the product to measure the amount of energy it absorbed and classify it accordingly.
+In the first test, a 900 kg car was driven into our passively safe cabinet at 35 km/h (22 mph) to ensure the product behaved as expected.
+The process was repeated in a second impact test with an identical car at a much higher speed of 100 km/h (62mph).

-The test was conducted on a passive safe version of the Ritherdon RB800 enclosure by TRL at their test facility in Berkshire in early January 2013.
+The impact tests were conducted on a version of the Ritherdon RB800 enclosure that had been adapted for passive safety.
+The crash tests were carried out by TRL at their passive safety test facility in Berkshire in early January 2013.
 For more information on the low-speed crash test, read the full TRL report here.
-Here’s the report for the high-speed crash test.
+Here is the report for the high-speed crash test.